 - 1. Courses cannot be double-counted to satisfy more than one area, even if a course is listed in more than one area.
 The only exceptions to this are several courses in Area 6A Language Other Than English, which can also be counted towards area 3B. - 2.
 UC limits transfer credit for some courses.
 Students may review the UC Transfer Course Agreement (TCA) with a counselor for information on course limitations. - 3.
 A grade of "P" in approved coursework taken as Pass/No Pass through RCCD is acceptable for IGETC certification.
 It is important to keep in mind that some CSU and UC campuses may have limitations on the number of "Credit/No Credit" ("Pass/No Pass") courses that may be used to meet degree requirements.
 The UC system allows a maximum of 14 semester units graded "Pass/No Pass" (Credit/No Credit) basis of the 60 transferable semester units required for admission.
 There is no system-wide policy for CSU campuses.
 Therefore, each campus has established its own policy on limitations of courses transferred with grades of "Credit/Pass". - 4.
 Some of the UC campuses do not accept or recommend IGETC for certain majors, (i.e. Engineering, Sciences).
 Students should consult with a counselor to determine the most appropriate general education pattern for their major and intended transfer institution.
-For updated information about IGETC limitations visit: https://admission.universityofcalifornia.edu/admission-requirements/transfer-requirements/preparing-to-transfer/general-education-igetc/igetc/campus-guidance.html - 5.
+For updated information about IGETC limitations visit: https://admission.universityofcalifornia.edu/admission-requirements/transfer-requirements/preparing-to-transfer/general-education- - igetc/igetc/campus-guidance.html IGETC area 7 is effective for students beginning at a CCC in fall 2023 and beyond.
+Students with continuous enrollment prior to fall 2023 may choose to complete the pre-fall 23 IGETC pattern without Area 7 and with 9 units from at least two different disciplines completed in Area 4. - 6.
 It is highly recommended to make an appointment with a counselor to complete a student educational plan (SEP).
-Note - IGETC and IGETC for STEM requirements are subject to change based on the new CSU Ethnic Studies requirement.
-Updated requirements will be posted as soon as they are available.

 IGETC for STEM - Students pursuing certain Associate Degrees for Transfer may be eligible to complete IGETC for STEM, deferring two to three lower-division GE courses until after transfer.
 IGETC for STEM is applicable only to majors in which the Transfer Model Curriculum explicitly indicates the availability of the option.
 At Norco College, currently only ADT's in Biology, Chemistry, and Environmental Science allow IGETC for STEM.

-"IGETC for STEM" certification as part of an Associate Degree for Transfer in Biology, Chemistry, or Environmental Science would require: Complete the following courses before transfer: All courses in Areas 1, 2, and 5 of the traditional IGETC; and One course in Area 3A; one course in Area 3B; and two courses in Area 4 from two different disciplines.
-Complete the following courses after transfer: One remaining lower-division general education course in Area 3; One remaining lower-division general education course in Area 4; and One course in Area 6 for UC-bound students who have not satisfied it through proficiency.
-These deferred lower division courses must be replaced with calculus and/or science courses required by the major before Please consult with a Norco College counselor to discuss which general education pattern is the best option for you based on your individual major, goals, and transfer institution.
+"IGETC for STEM" certification as part of an Associate Degree for Transfer in Biology, Chemistry, or Environmental Science would require:

+Complete the following courses before transfer:

+□ All courses in Areas 1, 2, 5, and 7 of the traditional IGETC; and

+□ One course in Area 3A; one course in Area 3B; and one course in Area 4 (the second area 4 course will eventually need to be from a different discipline).